Assessing the Business Process Modeling Competences of Large Language Models: Results

-Syntactic and semantic quality tend to improve in parallel, likely due to their shared reliance on extended relational memory and longer effective context windows.
-In contrast, pragmatic quality often deteriorates when LLMs over-optimize for frequent patterns, resulting in unnecessarily detailed outputs — an effect analogous to the inflated responses observed in open-ended text generation.
+Syntactic and semantic quality tend to improve in parallel, likely because they share a reliance on extended relational memory and longer effective context windows.
+In contrast, pragmatic quality often deteriorates when LLMs overoptimize for frequent patterns, resulting in unnecessarily detailed outputs.
+This effect is analogous to the inflated responses observed in open-ended text generation.
 Given these findings, a single checkpoint seldom satisfies all objectives.
-Large models such as \textit{Llama 3 70b} or \textit{Deepseek‑R1 70b} are justified when semantic and syntactic quality dominate, whereas small and medium-sized LLMs (\textit{Llama 3 8b}, \textit{Qwen 2.5 14b}) deliver superior human‑centered BPMN models at lower inference cost.
-The fact that \textit{Qwen 3 14b} statistically matches its 235 B counterpart on every metric underscores the risk of paying for parameters that yield no domain‑specific benefit.
+Large LLMs such as \textit{llama3.3:70b-instruct} or \textit{deepseek-r1:70b-llama-distill} are justified when semantic and syntactic quality dominate, whereas small and medium-sized LLMs (\textit{llama3.1:8b-instruct}, \textit{qwen2.5:14b-instruct}) were superior in creating BPMN models that are easy for humans to understand at lower inference cost.
+The fact that \textit{qwen3:14b} statistically matches its 235B MoE-counterpart on every metric underscores the risk of paying for parameters that yield no domain‑specific benefit.

-In sum, parameter scaling improves syntactic and semantic quality but often degrades pragmatic quality, and the size of each effect is architecture‑dependent.
-Effective BPMN generation requires metric‑aligned checkpoint selection, grounded in both descriptive means and inferential tests, rather than an automatic preference for the largest available LLMs.
+In sum, parameter scaling improves syntactic and semantic quality but often degrades pragmatic quality, and the size of each effect is architecture dependent.
+However, a higher semantic score might also be associated with larger, more complex process models.
+Therefore, an increase in semantic quality might be accompanied by a decrease in pragmatic quality.
+To determine the causes of the declining pragmatic quality, a detailed analysis by a human judge is necessary, but is out of scope for this paper.
+Effective BPMN model generation requires metric‑aligned checkpoint selection, grounded in both descriptive means and inferential tests, rather than an automatic preference for the largest available LLMs.